 - In Windsor Street Capital, L.P., the SEC found the CCO personally liable for aiding, abetting, and causing the firm’s failure to file suspicious activity reports under the Bank Secrecy Act.

 - In U.S. Dep’t of Treasury v.
 Haider, FinCEN and the U.S. Attorney’s Office for the Southern District of New York partnered to take action against Haider, the former CCO of MoneyGram, for his alleged failure to implement and maintain an effective AML program and report suspicious activity.

 - In the case of Thaddeus North, the SEC upheld sanctions imposed on the CCO of Southridge Investment Group LLC by FINRA for, among other things, failing to establish and maintain a supervisory system reasonably designed to achieve compliance with applicable securities laws.

 The NYC Bar report contains numerous other examples.

-What should we do if we feel exposed to CCO liability risks?
+What should we do if we feel exposed to Chief Compliance Officer liability risks?